gualgual/GuaL/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the JBOX machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- Add whitelisted IP addresses
+	- All IP addresses that are not inside the network

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by JBOX.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?
+What was its IP address?
+	- JBOX IP address 10.0.0.4

 A summary of the access policies in place can be found in the table below.